odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 ### 3. Autowired objects

-See Matthieu Napoli's answer: https://stackoverflow.com/a/57758106/1461181
+See Matthieu Napoli's answer: <https://stackoverflow.com/a/57758106/1461181>

-Please note that I am not a fan of [DI\autowire()](https://stackoverflow.com/a/57758106/1461181), as this would require too much effort in container configuration and maintenance is a nightmare in larger projects.
+Please note that the use of [DI\autowire()](https://stackoverflow.com/a/57758106/1461181), could cause too much effort in container configuration and maintenance can become a nightmare in larger projects.
-I think that the DIC should do this job for us as automatically as possible.

 ## First database fixed, second database with dynamic configuration